leok7v/leok7v.github.io/page2.md

-I am always open to innovative and exciting software projects opportunities.
+I am always open to innovative and exciting software project opportunities.
 I would love to contribute and solve challenging problems.
-Clarity, correctness, completeness, simplicity and robustness are my forever priorities in software design and implementation.
+Clarity, correctness, completeness, simplicity, and robustness are my forever priorities in software design and implementation.

 Clarity
 ----

-Clear understanding of a problem in all it's intricacies leads to correct solution.
+Clear understanding of a problem in all its intricacies leads to the correct solution.

 Correctness
 ----

 Correct solution is like a proven theorem.
-Once the proof is achieved further maintenance should be minimalistic to none.
+Once the proof is achieved, further maintenance should be minimalistic to none.

 Completeness
 ----